bennsimon/workload-scheduler-operator/README.md

 This operator scales various kubernetes workloads to a desired number of replicas based on a schedule.

+> For cost saving, consider using a cluster autoscaler i.e. when workloads reduce based on a workload schedule, the cluster autoscaler can reduce number of nodes needed to support your cluster.

 ## Description

 The operator introduces 2 custom resources to handle its logic: